Let’s face it, getting our kids to brush their teeth can be a challenge.

 Modeling healthy habits is the key…

 Our kids are the most amazing sponges.
 They are hardwired to learn and imitate our habits (even the ones we would prefer they not copy!).

 So, to help our young kids learn healthy oral hygiene habits, we have to model them.
 Modeling healthy oral hygiene habits requires that we care for our own oral health in front of our kids, rather than putting it off until they are in bed.

 If we expect that we can ‘teach’ our children how to care for their teeth without them seeing that we do the same thing every day, we are picking a big fight with how children are hardwired to learn.

 How to get permission to get inside your toddler’s mouth…

 If we want to be able to help the child with brushing their teeth, again, we also have to model this.

-Funny story for you… Susan and I realized many years ago that we have consciously chosen to live a life on a different course than much of our modern culture.
+Funny story for you… We both realized many years ago that we have consciously chosen to live a life on a different course than much of our modern culture.
 One (of the many ways) we have done this is to help one another view what’s going on in our mouths.